hyperledger-archives/aries-cloudagent-loadgenerator/README.md

 }
 ```

-Finally, you can start the load-generator from the IDE.
+Finally, you can start the load-generator from the IDE or by running `./mvnw spring-boot:run`.

 ## Troubleshooting